Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 ALT.a is a Korean-Chinese vegan restaurant in Itaewon, serving stir-fry vegetable and vegan meat dishes.

-I got the Jajangmyeon, or noodles in a black bean sauce, as well dumplings and their dessert option, cinnamon donut bun with palm sugar.
+The first time I went I got the Jajangmyeon, or noodles in a black bean sauce, as well dumplings and their dessert option, cinnamon donut bun with palm sugar.
+Honestly, these were just okay!

 📍Vegan Insa ⭐️